And is re-allocating road space the key to breaking the link to car-dependency?

 People and communities lie at the heart of our transition to a net-zero emissions target.
 Around a third of emissions reductions by 2035 will come from individuals and communities adopting sustainable behaviours and lifestyles.
 Empowering them to be active participants of this changing landscape will be crucial to success.

-We need to help people understand why climate mitigation and adaptation efforts matter to them.
+First, we need to help people understand why climate mitigation and adaptation efforts matter to them.
+But how?

 By taking a human-centric approach, policy makers and urban planners can help our audiences:

 Why are people dependent on their cars?

 Before we discuss whether road-space reallocation is the key to cracking our car-dependency, we need to understand why people are dependent on their vehicles in the first place.

 - Do they have the right capabilities, both physical and psychological?

 - Do they have the right opportunities, both social and psychological?

 - Do they have the motivation to perform the behaviours that we desire to see?

 Some might ask that if a shift to ultra-low emission vehicles provides a considerable reduction in transport-related emissions, then why reallocate road space at all?